 Three relevant reconstructions of income distributions are comparable to those found here.
 First, Lindert (2000) gives an income Gini of Great Britain in 1867 of 0.49.
 Second, Lindert & Williamson (2012) give a US Gini coefficient in 1860 of 0.51.
 Third, Nafziger & Lindert (2012) calculate a Gini coefficient for Russia in 1904 at 0.36.
+These studies all define inequality at the household level rather than the individual level.

 Today, Norwegian income inequality is well below that of all these three countries.
 We know from studies based on tax data (Aaberge & Atkinson, 2010; Aaberge et al., 2016) that income inequality in Norway has fallen substantially over the past 150 years.
 However, it might still appear surprising that inequality in nineteenth-century Norway was so high, particularly when compared to Russia.
-As the present paper is defined on a specific population (men aged above 25) and with several assumptions as described in Section 3, we now consider whether, and how, adjusting these would change the estimated Norwegian income inequality.
+As the present paper is defined on a specific population (men aged above

+25) and with several assumptions as described in Section 3, we now consider whether, and how, adjusting these would change the estimated Norwegian income inequality.

-First, we can see how the Norwegian Gini would respond if a simple back-of-the-envelope calculation is applied to translate the men-aged-above-25 Gini to a household Gini as in the other studies.
+First, we can see how the Norwegian Gini would respond if a simple back-of-the-envelope calculation is applied to translate the men-aged-above-25 Gini to a household Gini.
 Second, we can adjust the assumptions used in the calculation of the Norwegian Gini to better match those used in the other countries.

 There are two adjustments that need to be made to convert the Gini coefficient of 0.546 for adult men in Norway to a household basis.
 First, we must account for the fact that some households have multiple income holders.
 Second, we must account for the households that are not headed by men aged above 25.
 From the 1865 data, a tabulation of households by the number of men aged above 25 can be obtained.
 Of a total of 338,795 household, 232,494 are headed by one man aged 25 or above; 60,023 households have two or more men aged above 25, and 46,278 have zero (headed by either unmarried or widowed women or by men aged below 25).
-A set of simple assumptions for the extension of the data set are set out in the Appendix.
-The lower estimates of the household Gini are slightly below that for men aged above 25, at a Gini of 53.6, while the upper estimates are substantially higher, at 65.7.
-While the assumptions for the lower bound appear more plausible than those for the upper bound, there is no indication that a household-basis Gini for Norway would be any lower than that reported for men aged above 25 here.
+A simple framework for an extension of the data set is set out in the Appendix.
+If one assumes that lowincome households are more likely to include several adult men than high-income households, and that men who are not head-of-household have incomes toward the lower end, the estimated Gini coefficient is reduced to 0.537.
+This is likely to be a conservative estimate.
+If we take either assumption to the other extreme, a Gini coefficient of around 0.60 is obtained.
+Hence, there is no indication that a household-basis Gini for Norway would be any lower than that reported for men aged above 25 here.
 For this reason, in order to better understand why the Norwegian Gini estimate is so high, we move to a discussion of the assumptions used in the calculation of the Gini coefficient.

 Section 3 lists several assumptions that have to be made in order to estimate the Gini coefficient from the available sources.
 One can directly adjust a number of these.
-Table A9 shows the result of four key adjustments: the dispersion parameters used in imputing top incomes; the number of days worked; the skill premium assumed for lower incomes; and the dispersion parameter in the lognormal distribution used for the lower end of the income distribution.
+Table A17 shows the result of four key adjustments: the dispersion parameters used in imputing top incomes; the number of days worked; the skill premium assumed for lower incomes; and the dispersion parameter in the lognormal distribution used for the lower end of the income distribution.
 None of these changes the Gini coefficient by more than a couple of points.